Introducing to the substrate ecosystem, Supersig, a tool that enables web3 organising.

 The clear use case for master is if funds are really intended for 1 person, but there are other users there to sign the transaction for security, then 1 Masteruser with various signers, allows for convenience without giving up on security risk of trusted members becoming adversarial.

-Supersig will first be launched by Kabocha parachain.
+Supersig will first be launched on the Kabocha parachain.

 Because we are not using BoundedVec.